ropensci-archive/roweb2/readme.md

 #### Updating page templates

-For other website issues and updates, see [aeveloper-notes(]aeveloper-notesm.d) .
+For other website issues and updates, see [developer-notes](developer-notes.md) .
 ## Acknowledgements